 Back-to-School Prep Guide

-What Teachers Actually Recommend
+School Supply Labelling Guide: What Teachers Actually Recommend

-Teachers recommend waterproof, dishwasher-safe name labels for lunchboxes and water bottles; clothing labels for gym clothing, layers, uniforms and jackets; and clear stick-on labels for binders, folders, pencil cases, and all school supplies.
+Shop the Ultimate Back-to-School ComboTeachers recommend waterproof, dishwasher-safe name labels for lunchboxes and water bottles, clothing labels for gym clothing and jackets, and clear stick-on labels for binders, folders, and supplies.
+Use your kid's full name, in a size big enough to read at a glance.

-Ask any teacher what they spend a lot of the school day doing, and they’ll tell you: reuniting kids with their stuff.
 Jackets without names.
 Water bottles that look identical.
 Lunchboxes that somehow end up in three different classrooms, collecting sweaters from the playground.
+It is not chaos exactly.
+But it is… a lot.

 Common Questions Teachers Get About School Supply Labels